grame-cncm/inscore/package/readme.txt

 It focuses on the graphic synchronization of its components, according to their time relations and on signals representation.

-The Interlude Viewer has no user interface, it is intended to be controled via OSC messages i.e. by any external application that supports the OSC protocol (typically MaxMSP or Pure Data).
+The INScore Viewer has no user interface, it is intended to be controled via OSC messages i.e. by any external application that supports the OSC protocol (typically MaxMSP or Pure Data).